 National marine sanctuary advisory councils are community-based advisory groups established to provide advice and recommendations to the sanctuary superintendents on issues including management, science, service and stewardship.

 From restaurants and hotels, to aquariums and kayak operators, the success of many businesses, millions of dollars in sales and thousands of jobs, directly depend on thriving national marine sanctuaries.
-Across all national marine sanctuaries, about $8 billion annually is generated in local, coastal and ocean dependent economies from diverse activities like commercial fishing, research, education and recreation-tourist activities.
+Across the National Marine Sanctuary System, diverse activities like commercial fishing, research, education, and recreation/tourism activities help support local, coastal, and ocean-dependent economies.